QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 * hls_acodec: the default audio codec of hls. when codec changed, write the PAT/PMT table, but maybe ok util next ts.so user can set the default codec for mp3.
 * hls_vcodec: the default video codec of hls. when codec changed, write the PAT/PMT table, but maybe ok util next ts. so user can set the default codec for pure audio(without video) to vn.
 * hls_cleanup: whether cleanup the ts files.
+* hls_nb_notify: the max bytes to read from notify server.
 * on_hls: callback when ts generated.
 * on_hls_notify: callback when ts generated, use [ts_url] as variable, use GET method. can used to push ts file to can network.